OliviaFratangelo/wizarding-schools-network/README.md

 ### _wizarding school_

-- [ ] Write a route to serve up a single wizarding school (based on its id), including that schools' students
+- [ X ] Write a route to serve up a single wizarding school (based on its id), including that schools' students

 ### _students_

-- [ ] Write a route to serve up a single student (based on their id), including that student's wizarding school
+- [ X ] Write a route to serve up a single student (based on their id), including that student's wizarding school
 </details>

 <details>